-The Board periodically updates our Transit System Plan.
+The Board periodically updates DART's Transit System Plan.
 The most recent update, the 2030 Transit System Plan, was adopted in October 2006.
 Several projects in the Transit System Plan have recently been completed or are in the planning and design stage.
-In addition, the FTA authorized DART to enter into Project Development (PD) for two projects under the FTA Core Capacity program: 1) the Red and Blue Line Platform Extensions project; and 2) the Dallas CBD Second Light Rail Alignment (D2 Subway).
-The Platform Extension project has completed the Project Development, and engineering was initiated in 2017 to support a completion date in 2021.
-The D2 Subway project was refined from a mostly at-grade option to a subway running route in September 2017.
-This decision extended Project Development beyond the two-year timeframe, and as a result DART is continuing PD with local funds.
-DART is currently developing a Supplemental Draft Environmental Impact Statement (SDEIS) and preliminary engineering (PE) to support a Final EIS/ Record of Decision (FEIS/ROD) in Fall 2020.
-DART will request entry into Engineering under the FTA Capital Investment Grant Program after the FEIS/ROD.
+In addition, the FTA authorized DART to enter into project development for two projects under the FTA Core Capacity program: 1) the Red and Blue Line Platform Extensions Project; and 2) the D2 Subway Project.
+The Red and Blue Line Platform Extensions Project has completed the project development, and engineering was initiated in 2017 to support a completion date in 2021.
+The D2 Subway Project was refined from a mostly at-grade option to a subway running route in September 2017.
+This decision extended project development beyond the two-year timeframe, and as a result DART is continuing project development with local funds.
+DART is currently developing a supplemental draft environmental impact statement and preliminary engineering to support a final environmental impact statement/ record of decision in Fall 2020.
+DART will request entry into engineering under the FTA Capital Investment Grant Program after the final environmental impact statement/ record of decision.

-In addition, as part of the adoption of the Fiscal Year 2020 Twenty-Year Financial Plan, the DART Board restated the revenue service date of 2022 for the Silver Line (Cotton Belt) regional rail project.
-The PE/EIS effort was completed in November 2018 with a Final EIS/Record of Decision from both FTA and FAA.
+In addition, as part of the adoption of the Fiscal Year 2020 Twenty-Year Financial Plan, the Board restated the revenue service date of 2022 for the Silver Line Project.
+The preliminary engineering/environmental impact statement effort was completed in November 2018 with a final environmental impact statement/record of decision from both FTA and FAA.

-DART is working on an update to the Transit System Plan for the year 2045.
+DART is working on an update to the Transit System Plan to the year 2045.
 The Transit System Plan is being developed in phases:

-- During 2014-2015, DART focused on the bus network through a Comprehensive Operations Analysis (COA) effort to identify efficiencies and improvements to benefit our customers and build ridership.
-The COA findings led to several bus service improvements in 2017 and 2018. - In 2016-2017, DART began to evaluate longer-term transit service improvements, projects and programs, and identify regional expansion opportunities.
-Several projects identified in the 2030 Transit System Plan remain deferred and are being reassessed for potential inclusion in the 2045 Transit System Plan. - During 2018, DART reviewed and updated its Service Standards and continued to be a leader in innovative technology and partnerships that are changing how we approach providing service to our customers.
-These updated service standards and innovative service delivery options will be used to guide DART's transit service strategy for the future. - Beginning in 2019-2020, DART staff will pull all this information together to form a new Transit System Plan that will outline: - O DART's committed capital expansion program and future opportunities to enhance and/or expand transit network and sustain it into the future. - O DART's transit service strategy for the future to ensure we keep up with growth, enhance access and mobility, integrate technology, and remain flexible and adaptable to emerging technologies. - O Potential streetcar opportunities within the DART Service Area, as well as key regional opportunities beyond our 13-city Service Area.
+- During 2014-2015, DART focused on the bus network through a comprehensive operations analysis effort to identify efficiencies and improvements to benefit its customers and build ridership.
+The comprehensive operations analysis findings led to several bus service improvements in 2017 and 2018. - In 2016-2017, DART began to evaluate longer-term transit service improvements, projects and programs, and identify regional expansion opportunities.
+Several projects identified in the 2030 Transit System Plan remain deferred and are being reassessed for potential inclusion in the 2045 Transit System Plan. - During 2018, DART reviewed and updated its Service Standards and continued to be a leader in innovative technology and partnerships that are changing how it approaches providing service to customers.
+These updated service standards and innovative service delivery options will be used to guide DART's transit service strategy for the future. - DART's new Transit System Plan is anticipated to outline: - DART's committed capital expansion program and future opportunities to enhance and/or expand transit network and sustain it into the future. - DART's transit service strategy for the future to ensure it keeps up with growth, enhances access and mobility, integrates technology, and remains flexible and adaptable to emerging technologies. - Potential streetcar opportunities within DART's Service Area, as well as key regional opportunities beyond its 13city Service Area.

-The new 2045 Transit System Plan will be completed in Calendar Year 2020 and will also be financially constrained.
+The new 2045 Transit System Plan will be completed in calendar year 2020 and will also be financially constrained.